SSIL: Self-Supervised Imitation Learning for End-to-End Driving: Abstract

 \section{Abstract}

 In autonomous driving, the end-to-end (E2E) driving approach that predicts vehicle control signals directly from sensor data is rapidly gaining attention.
 To learn a safe E2E driving system, one needs an extensive amount of driving data and human intervention.
 Vehicle control data is constructed by many hours of human driving, and it is challenging to construct large vehicle control datasets.
 Often, publicly available driving datasets are collected with limited driving scenes, and collecting vehicle control data is only available by vehicle manufacturers.
-To address these challenges, this letter proposes the first fully self-supervised learning framework, self-supervised imitation learning (SSIL), for E2E driving, based on the self-supervised regression learning (SSRL) framework.
-The proposed SSIL framework can learn E2E driving networks \textit{without} using driving command data or a pre-trained model.
+To address these challenges, this paper proposes the first self-supervised learning framework, \emph{S}elf-\emph{S}upervised \emph{I}mitation \emph{L}earning (\emph{SSIL}), for E2E driving.
+The proposed SSIL framework can learn vision-based E2E driving networks without using driving command data or a pre-trained model.
 To construct pseudo steering angle data, proposed SSIL predicts a pseudo target from the vehicle's poses at the current and previous time points that are estimated with light detection and ranging sensors.
-In addition, we propose two E2E driving networks that predict driving commands depending on high-level instruction.
+In addition, we propose a new cross-attention-based conditioning approach (CACA) for a vision encoder in E2E driving, where a high-level instruction serves as the conditioning signal for visual information.
 Our numerical experiments with three different benchmark datasets demonstrate that the proposed SSIL framework achieves \textit{very} comparable E2E driving accuracy with the supervised learning counterpart.
-The proposed pseudo-label predictor outperformed an existing one using proportional integral derivative controller.
+Furthermore, the proposed pseudo-label predictor outperformed an existing one using proportional integral derivative controller, and proposed CACA achieved superior performance over existing conditioning approaches.